deanlandolt/bytewise/README.md

   assert.equal(hexEncode(new Date(-12345)), '60bf37e37fffffffff');
   assert.equal(hexEncode(new Date(12345)), '6140c81c8000000000');

-  // Top level Strings and Buffers are prefixed with their type tag but are otherwise left alone assert.equal(hexEncode('foo'), '80666f6f');
+  // Strings are as utf8 prefixed with their type tag assert.equal(hexEncode('foo'), '80666f6f');

+  // That same string encoded in the raw assert.equal(bytewise.encode('foo').toString('binary'), '\x80foo')

-  assert.equal(hexEncode(new Buffer('ff00fe01', 'hex')), '70ff00fe01');
+  // Buffers are completely left alone, other than being prefixed with their type tag assert.equal(hexEncode(new Buffer('ff00fe01', 'hex')), '70ff00fe01');

   // Arrays are just a series of values terminated with a null byte